Geometry-Guided Representations for Coherent Lane and Traffic Topology Reasoning in Driving Scenes: Method

 \subsubsection{Perception Loss}

-\textbf{Lane Loss:} For lane detection, we employ Focal Loss~\cite{focalloss} for classification and a combination of point-wise L1 loss and Chamfer distance loss for regression of $K$ sampling points, ensuring precise lane geometry estimation. \textbf{Bounding Box Loss:} For traffic element detection, we use Focal Loss~\cite{focalloss} for classification, L1 loss and GIoU loss~\cite{giouloss} for bounding box supervision of $(x,y,w,h)$.
+For lane detection, we employ Focal Loss~\cite{focalloss} for classification and a combination of point-wise L1 loss and Chamfer distance loss over $K$ sampling points to guide accurate geometric regression.
+For traffic element detection, we again use Focal Loss~\cite{focalloss} for classification, along with L1 loss and GIoU loss~\cite{giouloss} to supervise bounding box regression over $(x,y,w,h)$.